-Given the demographics of current membership, increasing the number of active and involved Rotarians in existing clubs will not alone achieve the desired increase in overall membership.
+Given the demographics of current membership, increasing the number of active and involved Rotarians in existing clubs will not alone achieve the necessary increase in overall membership.
 To meet this challenge a number of flexible approaches have been developed:

 - New Club Formation.
 The traditional route to extend membership and our reach into the community is by creating a completely new club under the sponsorship of a parent club.

 - Satellite Group.
 A group of new or existing members of a club meeting at a different place and time and in a different style but in every other respect remaining an integral part of the parent club.

 - Virtual Attendance.
 Where technology permits members can attend meeting using virtual links.
 This type of attendance can be when the whole membership meets on-line (formerly known as an E-Club) or where just one or 2 members join a meeting from a remote location

 - Meeting Frequency.
 Whereas previously constitutionally clubs were required to meet weekly at a fixed time and place, there is now flexibility for clubs to vary their meeting schedule provided there are 2 meeting in a month.

 - Contemporary Rotaract.
 Acknowledging the challenges of maintaining the traditionally high level of Rotary service to 2030 and beyond contemporary Rotaract is designed to recruit a new generation of Rotarians.
 18-30 Year old Rotaractors integrated with, and working alongside, Rotarians are prepared for transfer into Rotary.
 Contemporary Rotaract provides its members with Rotary and vocational training and encourages its future Rotarians to embrace a more fluid organisational structure with proactive collaboration linked to image and appropriate for a 21st Century service organisation.